cdcrabtree/rshortcourse/README.md

-# rworkshop
+# rshortcourse
-Code and materials from an introduction to R workshop
+Code and materials from an Introduction to R Short Course taught at Uppsala University.